Synvani/synvani.github.io/_posts/2024-07-20-starting-with-chirpy.md

 description:
 ---

-This post is about kickstarting a new blogging website using [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy), an awesome [Jekyll](https://jekyllrb.com/) theme, but doing it the complicated way - forking the repository for the enhanced ability to modify features or UI.
-It's not recommended unless you're familiar with Jekyll since it presents plenty of challenges during upgrades, but if you're a fan of customizations and also keen to learn new things, I believe it definitely is worth the journey.
+This post is about kickstarting a new blogging website using [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) (an awesome [Jekyll](https://jekyllrb.com/) theme), but doing it the complicated way - forking the repository for the enhanced ability to modify features or UI.
+It's not recommended unless you're familiar with Jekyll (it presents plenty of challenges during upgrades), but if you're a fan of customizations and keen to learn new things - I believe it is definitely worth the journey.

 ## Forking the Theme